jaimiles23/Multiplication-Medley/README.md

 1. **Repetitive dictionay keys between dates**.

-When a user incorrectly answers the question 9 x 6 on two separate dates, the resulting dictionary would like this:
+When a user incorrectly answers the question 9 x 6 on two separate dates, the resulting dictionary appears:
 ```python3
 wrong_quest_by_date = {
     2020-06-18   :   {